Abraham Van Buren II: Early career

 After receiving his commission, Van Buren served with the 2nd Infantry Regiment at Jefferson Barracks, Missouri and Fort Dearborn, Illinois from 1827 to 1829.
 From 1829 to 1836 he served as aide-de-camp to Alexander Macomb, Commanding General of the United States Army.
 In 1833, Van Buren received promotion to first lieutenant.

 In July 1836, Van Buren was promoted to captain in the 1st Dragoon Regiment.
 He served with his regiment in Florida during the Second Seminole War.

 White House

-On March 3, 1837, Van Buren resigned his commission so he could he could become the president's private secretary after his father was inaugurated on March 4.
+On March 3, 1837, Van Buren resigned his commission so he could become the president's private secretary after his father was inaugurated on March 4.
 He remained in this position until the end of his father's term in March 1841.

 Van Buren's time in the White House ended after his father was defeated by Whig candidate William Henry Harrison in the 1840 election.
 Van Buren and his wife Angelica left Washington in March 1841 and visited with Angelica's family in Sumter, South Carolina, where Angelica gave birth to their son Singleton.